pi-georgia/HouseBudgetPrediction/readme.md

 ###INPUTS

-  - **Area** : City Center, North Suburbs, South Suburbs | Select one
+  - **Area** : City Center, North Suburbs, South Suburbs | *Select one*
-  - **Asset Type** : Flat, House, Maisonette, Other. | Select one or multiple
+  - **Asset Type** : Flat, House, Maisonette, Other. | *Select one or multiple*
-  - **Rooms** :  Range of 1 - 10. | Slide to set min and max
+  - **Rooms** :  Range of 1 - 10. | *Slide to set min and max (**Currently Disabled**)*
-  - **Surface** : Range of 10- 1000 | Slide to set min and max
+  - **Surface** : Range of 10- 1000 | *Slide to set min and max*

 ###DATASET
 For demonstration purposes, market data from classifieds published for Athens in January 2014 have been used.
 Data are a random sample thus not exhaustive.
 Please refer to the Codebook for more information.

 ###PREDICTION ALGORITHM

 The function that predicts the budget is defined as  **houseBudget**.
 To derive the prediction for budget a simple T-test is used.
 Estimated Budget limits correspond to the Confidence Intervals.
 The function returns five values in form of a list :
   1.MIN Price of estimated budget
   2.MAX Price of estimated budget